-A 60 acre tract of land in St. Louis County was surveyed, subdivided, and registered as the subdivision of "Crystal Spring Lake Park" in December 1922.
+The Beginning: A 60 acre tract of land in St. Louis County was surveyed, subdivided, and registered as the subdivision of "Crystal Spring Lake Park" in December 1922.
 The original owners were John G. (1879 to 1942) and Jessie B. P. (1886 to 1967) Oehler (pronounced "Ayler").
 Oehler Drive was the main street off Bopp Road until it was renamed Country Club Drive in the mid-1950s.
+A copy of the original Plat Map was included in the back of the 2013 CLP Directory.
+It is now linked on the Find Us / Maps page.

-The official designation is: The south sixty acres of the west 1/2 of the southwest 1/4 of Section 23 in Township 45 north, Range 5 east of the prime meridian.
+Crystal Lake Park's official geographical designation is: The south sixty acres of the west 1/2 of the southwest 1/4 of Section 23 in Township 45 north, Range 5 east of the prime meridian.
 The City's name comes from Crystal Spring Lake, a 16-acre artificial lake that was here from the 1920s until the late 1940s.
-It was between Lakeview Drive and Grandview Drive.
-There are differing theories about why it was drained--natural (e.g., lightning striking the dam) or man-made (someone blowing up the dam).
+It was south of Country Club Drive between Lakeview and Grandview Drives.
+There are differing theories about why it disappeared--natural (e.g., lightning striking the dam, beavers destroying it, the lake drying up) or man-made (someone blowing up the dam).
 Research on this continues.
-Please contact the Communications Coordinator if you can contribute to solving the mystery of the lake.
+If you can contribute to solving this mystery, please contact the Communications Coordinator.

 The Crystal Lake Country Club golf course was here from 1929 to 1979.
 It was designed by famous golf course designer William Diddel (1884 to 1985).
 The club house, swimming pool, and the 17th & 18th greens were on the east side of Bopp Road where The Willows condos and Hunter Park are today.
 The Pro Shop and rest of the course were on the west side of Bopp where the homes in Barrington Place are today.
 The home at 2331 Todforth Way was built on the site of the 14th & 15th tees.